Lazy-Koala-Bear/MyWebsite/src/posts/image-restoration/image-restoration.md

 ---
 title: "Image Restoration"
 date: "2019-06-10"
-tags: ["image analysis", "restoration filter", "math"]
+tags: ["image analysis", "restoration filter"]
 ---
 Let's talk about image restoration.
 It is a fun topic when you understand the intuition.